LeChatErrant/API-template/README.md

 }));
 ```

-There is an other middleware to do some more advanced checking : the *userMiddleware*
+There is an other middleware to do some more advanced checking : the *ownershipMiddleware*

-The *userMiddleware* is used to protect routes accessing specific user resources.
+The *ownershipMiddleware* is used to protect routes accessing specific user resources.
 It :
  * Makes sure the user is logged in
  * Makes sure `userId` is present in the URL (eg: `GET` `/users/:userId/someResource`)
  * Makes sure the `userId` is the id of the current user **or** that the user is admin